Black lives matter to Chicago Lights.

 Summer Day is a safe place for students to learn and grow.
 Not only do students sharpen their academic skills, but they also get creative through photography, visual art, singing, digital music production, and acting classes.

-Students entering first through ninth grades in the fall can participate in Summer Day, as space allows.
+Chicago Lights Tutoring students entering 1st-12th grades in the fall can participate in Summer Day, as space allows.
+For details or to register your child, please contact Program Manager Meg Sutter at email@example.com / 312.274.3816.

 Volunteers make our life-changing work possible and help our students thrive.